 About the Program on Liberation Technology

-The last few years have seen explosive growth in the use of information technology to defend human rights, improve governance, fight corruption, deter electoral fraud, expose government wrongdoing, empower the poor, promote economic development, protect the environment, educate consumers, improve public health, and pursue a variety of other social goods.
-Lying at the intersection of social science, computer science, and engineering, the Program on Liberation Technology seeks to understand how (and to what extent) various information technologies and their applications - including mobile phones, text messaging (SMS), the Internet, blogging, GPS, and other forms of digital technology - are enabling citizens to advance freedom, development, social justice, and the rule of law.
-It will examine technical, legal, political, and social obstacles to the wider and more effective use of these technologies, and how these obstacles can be overcome.
-And it will try to evaluate (through experiment and other empirical methods) which technologies and applications are having greatest success, how those successes can be replicated, and how less successful technologies and applications can be improved to deliver real economic, social, and political benefit.
+The past few years have seen explosive growth in the use of information technology to defend human rights, improve governance, fight corruption, deter electoral fraud, expose government wrongdoing, empower the poor, promote economic development, protect the environment, educate consumers, improve public health, and pursue a variety of other social goods.
+Lying at the intersection of social science, computer science, and engineering, CDDRL's Program on Liberation Technology seeks to understand how - and to what extent - various information technologies and their applications - including mobile phones, text messaging (SMS), the Internet, blogging, GPS, and other forms of digital technology - are enabling citizens to advance freedom, development, social justice, and the rule of law.
+The program examines technical, legal, political, and social obstacles to the wider and more effective use of these technologies, and how these obstacles can be overcome.
+And it will evaluate - through experiment and other empirical methods - which technologies and applications are having the greatest success, how those successes can be replicated, and how less successful technologies and applications can be improved to deliver real economic, social and political benefit.

 Launched in 2009, the Program on Liberation Technology spent its initial years focused on the use of technology by democratic movements and its abuse by authoritarian regimes resulting in a conference (Liberation Technology in Authoritarian Regimes) and a series of publications examining this topic.
 Since then the program's focus has shifted towards examining how technology could be used to promote accountability and enable citizens to fight corruption.
 Initiatives under this subject include a large research project in India on Combating Corruption with Mobile Phones and a series of conferences on this topic area planned in India in January 2014.